-- 15. Parents/guardians are requested to call their student's School Attendance Office by 9:00 a.m. on the day their student is absent to report all excused absences or tardies. - 16.
-Within three (3) school days from when a student returns to school after an absence, he/she must present a written excuse from a parent/guardian (or physician) to the school's designated attendance officer. - 17.
+- 1. Within three (3) school days from when a student returns to school after an absence, he/she must present a written excuse from a parent/guardian (or physician) to the school's designated attendance officer. - 2.
 The written excuse shall provide the student's full name, grade, list the dates of absence and an explanation of the reason(s) for the absence.
-The parent/guardian must sign and date the written excuse. - 18.
+The parent/guardian must sign and date the written excuse. - 3.
 Upon receipt of the required written excuse in the mandatory time frame, the absence will be recorded as a "legal absence."
 Building Principals may use discretion to extend the 3-day time frame for submitting excuses for extenuating circumstances, on a case by case basis but in no event may a Building Principal accept excuses later than ten (10) calendar days from the date of the student's return from the absence.

-The following reasons for absences are NOT legal and shall NOT count as "excused" absences: family vacations, personal business (work/hair appointments/shopping), oversleeping, missing the bus, car problems, hunting, babysitting siblings or others, senior skip day, general excuses (such as "out of town," "at an appointment," or "family emergency").
-Building administrators will contact parents/guardians to gain further explanation of general excuses.
+The following absences are NOT legal and shall NOT be "excused": family vacations, personal business (work/hair appointments/shopping), oversleeping, missed bus, car problems, hunting, babysitting siblings or others, senior skip day, general excuses (such as "out of town," "at an appointment," or "family emergency").
 Please note that students who are absent, even with an excuse, may not participate in any type of school activity the day of their absence.

-UNEXCUSED ABSENCES OF COMPULSORY SCHOOL-AGED STUDENTS AND TRUANCY VIOLATIONS: Repeated unexcused absences or their equivalent (unexcused tardy minutes or unexcused minutes of class cuts) constitute "truancy" and will result in the referral of the student and his/her persons in parental relation to Court for violation of compulsory attendance laws.
+UNEXCUSED ABSENCES OF COMPULSORY SCHOOL - AGED STUDENTS AND TRUANCY VIOLATIONS: Repeated unexcused absences or their equivalent (unexcused tardy minutes or unexcused minutes of class cuts) constitute "truancy" and will result in the referral of the student and his/her persons in parental relation to Court for violation of compulsory attendance laws.